 - The civil works contract was approximately 48% complete prior to its termination in December 2015.
 Arbitration is currently ongoing.

 - A new civil works contract to complete the remaining works was awarded on 11 August 2016.
-Civil works implementation is ongoing.
-Based on the value of the civil works completed, the progress is approximately at 31% in December 2016.
+Implementation of civil works for the remaining road sections is ongoing.
+The progress is approximately at 30% in September 2017.

 |Environmental Aspects||Project 2 does not have any major environmental impacts.
 An initial environmental examination has been prepared in accordance with the updated environment assessment and review framework for the investment program.|